dwhieb/documentdb-session/README.md

 `callback(err, sessions = [])`

 ### .clear(cb)
 Deletes all sessions from the collection.
 Callback is fired once the collection is cleared of all sessions.
 Other documents in the collection that are not sessions are not affected.
+This operation uses a stored procedure called `clear`, which is uploaded to the collection on initialization.

 `callback(err)`